twanasselbergs/emoji-hub/README.md

 ## Overview

-Emoji Hub is an emoji library with favorites & search functions, built with the Vue framework.
+Emoji Hub is an emoji library with favorites & search features, built with the Vue framework.

 1. Front-end (`/vue`)